tssan/cftutorials/content/Tutorials/static-page-generator.md

 `pelican --listen` - that will start up development server and host generated site that you can check in your browser under `http://127.0.0.1:8000` address

-> NOTE: Quickstart generates also Makefile that provides usefull commands like `make devserver` that starts development server that will automatically rebuild after you change any content file.

-> NOTE: Pelican can also handle publishing your work but it will be covered later in Step 8
+> **NOTE**: Pelican can also handle publishing your work but it will be covered later in Step 8

-To close a running server hit Ctr+C.

 Now there is a `pelican` command ready to use.
-Before you start anything I encourage you to check all available options by typing `pelican --help`.
+Before you start anything I encourage you to check all available options by typing:

+`pelican --help`.

 Great!
 Now we can actually wirte first article ;)

+> **REMEBER**: To close a running server hit Ctr+C.

 ## Step 5: Managing content - adding first blog entry